seL4/microkit/docs/manual.md

 ## System Requirements

-The Microkit tool requires Linux x86_64.
+The Microkit tool requires Linux x86_64, macOS x86_64 or macOS AArch64.

-The Microkit tool is statically linked and should run on any Linux distribution.
+On Linux, the Microkit tool is statically linked and should run on any distribution.
+On macOS, the Microkit tool should run on macOS 10.12 (Sierra) or higher.

 The Microkit tool does not depend on any additional system binaries.

 # Microkit tool {#tool}